 What are the upfront payments for students?

-We ask for a £50.00 administration fee, and then a £200.00 advance rent payment which is deducted from the first instalment of rent.
+We ask for a £50.00 advance rent payment when applying for your room, and then an additional £200.00 advance rent payment within 7 days, both amounts will be deducted from your first instalment of rent.

 What are the upfront payments on your non-student properties?

-We ask for a £75.00 administration fee, and then a deposit is also required.
+A deposit is required within 7 days of applying for your property.
 The deposit will be held in the Deposit Protection Scheme.
 The deposit cost varies depending on the level of property.

 How much deposit do I pay as a student?

 We do not ask for a deposit for our student properties, however we do ask for a UK based home-owning guarantor.

 What if I’m a student, without a UK based home-owning guarantor?